 I have a couple of Elm saplings.
 About the only thing I've seen living on the Elm leaves is the Caterpillar of the Question Mark Butterfly.
 Here is a picture of an Elm sapling with a Question Mark Butterfly on it.
 It was taken from quite a distance, as the Question Marks are very easily frightened.

 Second is the Butterfly, but from afar.
 Picture 3 shows the caterpillar in August 2015.
 What a beauty!
 Who would have matched up this Caterpillar with that delicate Butterfly?

 The Caterpillar finally turned into this Pupa, but it didn't attach itself to the top of the little bottle I was raising it in.
 For some reason, it didn't develop to the adult stage.
 In June 2018 I found a couple of Caterpillars on an Elm sapling in the southeast part of the back yard.
 Unfortunately, neither of them survived even to the Pupa stage, not to mention to Adulthood.
 I never touched them, but a week or two after this picture was taken the Caterpillars both stopped eating and died.
 I haven't seen a Caterpillar at all in the intervening years!
 Sorry!

 Or you may find a trail in an Elm leaf.
 A Fly (Agromyza aristata ) lays her eggs in the leaf and the babies burrow totally inside the leaf and leave this trail.
-Picture 3 shows a Weevil, the European Elm Flea Weevil, Orchestes steppensis.
+Pictures 3 and 4 show the European Elm Flea Weevil, Orchestes steppensis.
+I had seen it in March 2016 but didn't get it ID'ed until August 2022.
 By the way, even if your Greek is a bit rusty, if the Generic name of a critter ends in -myza, as in Agromyza, it is a Fly.